How to Apply

 The Admissions Committee for the Special Master’s Program (SMP) in Physiology will only review applications when all admission materials are received, including letters of recommendation, transcripts from all previous universities attended and test scores.
 When the SMP receives your completed file, we will send you an email confirmation that your file is under review.
 After this time, please address your question to firstname.lastname@example.org.
 If you have questions about items being marked as received on your application, please contact email@example.com.

+We are now accepting applications for Fall 2021.
 The SMP will start reviewing completed applications starting in October.
+The deadline to apply is May 15, 2021.
 Decisions will start going out soon, thereafter.
 We encourage you to complete your application in a timely manner, so it is ready for review.
 Upon completion of the first review, if your application is accepted or placed on the waitlist, you will immediately receive an email.
 Please see the links for what to do if you are accepted or on the waitlist.
 If your application is denied you will receive a letter from the graduate school.

 - Online Application